James Prince Lee: Episcopal career

 On 23 October 1847, Lee was nominated as the first bishop of the newly constituted Anglican Diocese of Manchester by Queen Victoria, on the advice of the prime minister of the day, Lord John Russell.
 His election took place on 17 November 1847, followed by consecration on 23 January 1848, and enthronement at Manchester Cathedral on 11 February 1848.
+He was elected to membership of the Manchester Literary and Philosophical Society on 17 April 1849.

 Lee's schoolmasterly manner was an irritation to his clergy.
 However, he carried out great work in church extension.
 During his twenty-one years' tenure of the see, he consecrated 130 churches.
 He was elected a Fellow of the Royal Society in 1849.
 He took a foremost part in founding the Manchester free library in 1852, and bequeathed his own valuable collection of books to Owens College.

 He died at his home, Mauldeth Hall, Stockport, in 1869, and was buried in Heaton Mersey churchyard.
 His memorial sermon was preached by the Rev. Edward Benson (afterwards archbishop of Canterbury) and was published with biographical details by J. F. Wickenden and others.